 This research-based university in Perth has a strong interdisciplinary focus and a reputation for outstanding teaching and ground-breaking research.
 With more than 22,000 students and 2,000 staff from over 90 countries, and campuses in Dubai and Singapore, Murdoch embraces free thinking, shared ideas and knowledge to make a difference, and Open Universities Australia is certainly part of that.

 At the completion of this subject students will be able to:

-- understand the interconnectedness of a broad range of security threats and how particular issues are 'securitised'
+evaluate the interconnectedness and political contentiousness of a broad range of security challenges, including who is impacted and how, and the processes by which particular issues are 'securitised'.

-- demonstrate some in-depth knowledge about security threats such as organised crime, piracy, environmental security and politically motivated violence.
+appraise non-traditional and human security issues such as organised crime, environmental security and politically motivated violence.

 This subject was previously known as POL213 Politics and Security in Southeast Asia: Terrorists, Gangsters and the State.

 This subject examines the emergence and interrelationship of a broad range of non-traditional and human security issues in contemporary Southeast Asia.
 The subject adopts a critical approach in examining topics such as organised crime, political corruption, environmental and resource security.
 Other topics covered include human trafficking and structural violence.
 Responses to and political conflicts over these issues by and between states and societies, as well as the implications these hold for our understanding of 'security' itself, will be examined.